Alon-L/node-discord/README.md

 </p>

 Node-discord is a strict TypeScript Discord API Wrapper that focuses on utility and extensibility.
-The library implements every core aspect of the Discord API and proivdes additional tools to assist developers with their needs.
+The library implements every core aspect of the Discord API and provides additional tools to assist developers with their needs.

 # Getting Started
 Install the library using NPM or Yarn: